abubakar471/next-amazona/README.md

     again it first time didn't work, so i removed all the code again and simply written all the code just as before and it worked.

+> ok here we hit a problem that after a give a windows setup, and then came to run this
+    project again , i have encountered this problem , that was saying client has to connected first. so to solve this issue i just had to seed product and users data to the database and that solved this problem. to seed data goto your browser and hit these two routes one after another http://localhost:3000/api/seed (this is for the products data to seed) http://localhost:3000/api/userSeed (this is for the users data to seed)

 # Log in

 here i have used react-hook-form for client side form validation